openshift/sdn/HACKING.md

 dependencies.)

-Another thing that can happen (especially in the final rebase) is that if glide decides to pull in any new dependencies that aren't listed in `glide.yaml`, it may pull the git master version of it and get some code that depends on the master versions of everything else and so won't compile.
-In that case, the fix is to explicitly pin that new module to the right version in `glide.yaml`.
+Another thing that can happen (especially in the final rebase) is that if go mod decides to pull in any new dependencies that aren't listed in `go.mod` or `go.lock`, it may pull a version incompatible with other some other module and so won't compile.
+In that case, the fix is to explicitly pin the two incompatible modules to compatible versions in the `replace` section of go.mod.
+This may not be possible without code changes.

-Once you figure out a working set of dependency versions, update `glide.yaml`, re-run `make update-deps`, and amend the bump commit.
+Once you figure out a working set of dependency versions, update `go.mod`, re-run `make update-deps-overrides`, and amend the bump commit.
 Then commit the corresponding code fixes as one or more separate commits (for ease of review later).